 Finally the convoy was off, slowly passing the Main Post Office.

 After less than a kilometre, the Baakens River was reached.
-The source of this river was in the Kragga Kamma area & its mouth was in the Harbour.
+The source of this river was in the Greenbushes area and its mouth was in the Harbour.

 On the banks of the stream were the Tram Sheds.